 With this prior knowledge and the tools, you are well equipped to measure your own performance.
 If you are doing this yourself, I suggest the following procedure:

-- First measure the initial state.
-How fast is your website before optimization?
+- Firstly, measure the initial state.
+How fast is your website before optimisation?

 - You can then measure the performance again.
 Has it demonstrably made a difference?
-If not, then remove the optimization and try something else.
-If yes, then keep the optimization.
-Test whether everything still works as before and add another optimization.
+If not, then remove the optimisation and try something else.
+If yes, then keep the optimisation.
+Test whether everything still works as before and add another optimisation.

 Improve WordPress performance